-Near the Equator temperature conditions were generally lower than in 2015 when compared to the average of the last 10 years.
-In the Pacific, temperatures were still relatively high, reflecting the El Niño characterising the first part of 2016.
+Near the Equator temperature conditions were cooler in 2017 than in 2016, when compared to the average of the previous 10 years.
+In the Pacific, temperatures were relatively low in 2017, reflecting the termination of the previous strong El Niño lasting from 2015 and into 2016.

-In the Southern Hemisphere surface air temperatures were near or below the average for the previous 10 years, just like in 2015.
-Especially western Australia and central South America had annual temperatures somewhat below the average.
+In the Southern Hemisphere surface air temperatures were near or below the average for the previous 10 years, just like in 2016.
+Especially regions near western Australia and South Africa had annual temperatures below the average.

-In the Arctic, most regions in 2016 had above average temperatures, especially within the Alaska and Greenland arctic sectors.
-The temperature pattern for 2016 is, however, influenced by a likely GISS-interpolation error, which results in a unreal temperature plateau north of 80°N.
+In the Arctic, the central region was relatively cold, while Alaska and Siberia had relatively high temperatures.
+This contrasts with 2016, where nearly all Arctic regions had temperatures well above average.
+The Arctic temperature patterns for both 2017 and 2016 are, however, influenced by what appears to be a GISS-interpolation error, resulting in unreal, circular temperature pattern north of 80°N.

-The Antarctic continent was divided between regions with above and below average temperatures in 2016, in contrast to 2015, where the entire continent was characterised by below average temperatures.
+The Antarctic continent was divided between regions with above and below average temperatures in 2017.
+This was also the case in 2016, although at that time more pronounced than in 2017.

-Globally speaking, at the end of 2016, air temperatures are essentially back at the level characterising the years leading up to the recent 2015-16 El Niño (p.13).
-Thus, the global air temperature peak 2015-16 appears mainly to be caused by this oceanographic phenomenon.
+Globally speaking, at the end of 2017, air temperatures are essentially back at the level characterising the years leading up to the recent 2015-16 El Niño (p.13).
+Thus, the global air temperature peak 2015-16 appears mainly to have be caused by this Pacific Ocean oceanographic phenomenon.

-At the onset of the year 2017, atmospheric CO_2 are increasing (p.17), solar activity decreasing (p.18), and the global air temperature doing little beyond responding normally to oceanographic variations.
+At the end of the year 2017, atmospheric CO_2 are still increasing (p.17), solar activity decreasing (p.18), and the global air temperature apparently doing little except responding normally to ongoing oceanographic variations.

-Lower troposphere temperature from satellites, updated to year 2016
+Lower troposphere temperature from satellites, updated to year 2017